 California water utilities seek relief from fire lawsuits

 SACRAMENTO, Calif.
-(AP) — Facing more wildfires and the lawsuits that come with them, a group of public and private California water systems are campaigning to convince lawmakers to shield them from having to pay damages caused by fires they did not start but failed to help put out.
+(AP) — Facing more wildfires and the lawsuits that come with them, a group of public and private California water systems want lawmakers to shield them from having to pay damages caused by fires they did not start but failed to help put out.

 The group, known as the Coalition for Fire Protection and Accountability, wants to be included in legislative efforts to reduce utilities' liability, a prime topic of discussion this year following Pacific Gas & Electric Corp.'s bankruptcy filing in January.